 Originally a summer hunting camp for the Ute Indians, Aspen's first white settlers, mostly miners, arrived by 1870 in search of silver.
 Mining was a fruitful venture for Aspen's early settlers but, did not come without hard work.
-Soon, town "boomed" and rapidly became home to ver 12,000 miners and their families.
+Soon, town "boomed" and rapidly became home to over 12,000 miners and their families.
 However, just as soon as the wealth was ushered in, the repeal of the Sherman Silver Act of 1893 caused Aspen to "bust," and town entered what is known as "The Quiet Years" with the population dropping to less than 1,000.

 By the late 1940's, both skiing and aspen's modern day founders, Walter and Elizabeth Paepcke arrived in town.
 The Paepcke's had a vision for a community that embodied Mind, Body and Spirit, which helped Aspen to begin a civic and cultural renaissance which is alive today as "The Aspen Idea."

 Aspen's Historical Locations

 Make your Aspen experience unforgettable by discovering the rich and varied history that has shaped the town and its character.
 Try this list of places that speak to Aspen's varied past and can give you some insight as to what makes Aspen so ...
 Aspen!

 The Hotel Jerome was built by early Aspen supporter and visionary Jerome B. Wheeler and has been an Aspen landmark and local gathering place since its opening in 1889.
 An elegant hotel for most of its existence, the Jerome is also home to a number of restaurants, most notably the "J-Bar" where patrons can order the infamous "Aspen Crud", a milkshake infused with numerous liquors that was the preferred (and off-limits) drink of Tenth Mountain Division soldiers training here during WWII.
-Tours are offered by Aspen Historical Society in partnership with the Hotel Jerome: $15/$12 for seniors and free for children under 12, Tuesdays and Thursdays, 1:30pm.
+Tours are offered by Aspen Historical Society in partnership with the Hotel Jerome: $15/$12 for seniors and free for children under 18, Tuesdays and Thursdays, 1:30pm.